rxcod9/joy-voyager-data-type-settings/README.md

 ## Working Example

-You can try laravel demo here [https://joy-voyager.herokuapp.com/admin/users/1/settings](https://joy-voyager.herokuapp.com/admin/users/1/settings).
+You can try laravel demo here [https://joy-voyager.herokuapp.com/admin/users/settings](https://joy-voyager.herokuapp.com/admin/users/settings).

 ## Documentation

 Find yourself stuck using the package?
 Found a bug?
-Do you have general questions or suggestions for improving the joy voyager-user-settings?
-Feel free to [create an issue on GitHub](https://github.com/rxcod9/joy-voyager-user-settings/issues), we'll try to address it as soon as possible.
+Do you have general questions or suggestions for improving the joy voyager-data-type-settings?
+Feel free to [create an issue on GitHub](https://github.com/rxcod9/joy-voyager-data-type-settings/issues), we'll try to address it as soon as possible.

 If you've found a bug regarding security please mail [gangwar.ramakant@gmail.com](mailto:gangwar.ramakant@gmail.com) instead of using the issue tracker.